enthought/mayavi/docs/source/mayavi/mlab_3d_plotting_functions.rst

     Knowing the positions of data points is not enough to define a surface, connectivity information is also required.
 With the functions :func:`surf` and :func:`mesh`, this connectivity
-    information is implicitely extracted from the shape of the input
+    information is implicitly extracted from the shape of the input
-    arrays: neighbooring data points in the 2D input arrays are connected, and the data lies on a grid.
-With the function :func:`triangular_mesh`, connectivity is explicitely specified.
+    arrays: neighboring data points in the 2D input arrays are connected, and the data lies on a grid.
+With the function :func:`triangular_mesh`, connectivity is explicitly specified.
     Quite often, the connectivity is not regular, but is not known in advance either.
-The data points lie on a surface, and we want to plot the surface implicitely defined.
-The `delaunay2d` filter does the required nearest-neighboor matching, and interpolation, as shown in the (:ref:`example_surface_from_irregular_data`).
+The data points lie on a surface, and we want to plot the surface implicitly defined.
+The `delaunay2d` filter does the required nearest-neighbor matching, and interpolation, as shown in the (:ref:`example_surface_from_irregular_data`).